sola-st/ChangeGuard/README.md

 5. Download the newly trained model from [here](https://github.com/sola-st/master-thesis-lars-groeninger/releases/tag/model) and store it in `./LExecutorCC/data/released_models/`
 ### Usage
-The **input** of LExecutor is a list of code changes in JSON format.
+The **input** of LExecutorCC is a list of code changes in JSON format.
 The format of a code change is as follows:
 ```json
 {
    "repo": "Project from which the code change originates",